railsuser2014/openobject-doc-book-en/6/6_16_Sales/6_16_Sales_pricing.rst

 Several other criteria can be considered and added to the list, as you will see in the following section.

-Next, various operations can be applied to the base price to calculate the sales or purchase price for the partner at the specified quantities.
-To calculate it you apply the formula shown on the
+Next, various operations can be applied to the basic price to calculate the sales or purchase price for the partner, according to the specified quantities.
+To calculate it, you apply the formula shown on the
 form: ``Price = Base Price x (1 + Field1) + Field2`` .

 The first field, :guilabel:`Field1`, defines a discount.
-Set it to 0.20 for a discount of 20% from the base price.
-If your price is based on standard cost, you can set -0.15 to get a 15% price uplift compared with the standard costs.
+Set it to 0.20 for a discount of 20% from the basic price.
+If your price is based on standard cost, you can set -0.15 to get a 15% price uplift compared to the standard costs.

 :guilabel:`Field2` sets a fixed supplement to the price, expressed in the currency of the pricelist.
 This amount is just added (or subtracted, if negative) to the amount calculated with the